gitlabhq/gitlabhq/doc/gitlab-geo/database.md

 1. Configure PostgreSQL to listen on network interfaces

     For security reasons, PostgreSQL does not listen on any network interfaces by default.
-However, GitLab Geo requires the secondary to be able to connect to the primary's database.
+However, Geo requires the secondary to be able to connect to the primary's database.
 For this reason, we need the address of each node.
 Note: For external PostgreSQL instances, see [additional instructions][external postgresql].